zohar1000/monorepo-nestjs-angular-old/README.md

 ## working with the shared folders
 The code which is shared between all apps is in 'shared-apps' folder.<br>
-The code which is shared between the apps and the server is in 'shared-stack' folder.<br>
+The code which is shared between the apps and the server is in 'shared-all' folder.<br>
 ### shared-apps
 The applications can use 2 paths to import content from the *shared-apps* folder:
 - **@shared-apps-module** - this path will refer to a module in the shared-apps folder named SharedAppsModule that will export all the shared components, directives and pipes.<br>